What is the Respiratory System?

 - This oxygen present between the soil particles diffuses into root hairs (these are the extensions of an epidermal cell of the root), by the process of diffusion.

 - From the root hairs, oxygen diffuses into other cells of the root.
 After the utilisation of oxygen, CO2 is diffused out into the soil.

 - In older roots, there are no root hairs present.
 Instead, they have a layer of dead cells which is protective in nature and encloses small opening (lenticels).
 These are used for gaseous exchange between the soil and inner living cells.

 - Aquatic plants can carry out gaseous exchange by diffusion over their whole surfaces.

-- Direction of diffusion depends upon the environmental condition and the requirement of the plant.
+- The direction of diffusion depends upon the environmental condition and the requirement of the plant.

-- During the day time O2 release is the major event.
+- During the daytime, O2 release is a major event.

-- During night CO2 release is the major event because there is no photosynthesis.
+- During the night, CO2 release is the major event because there is no photosynthesis.

 What is the difference between Photosynthesis & Respiration?